Meggin/amphtml/builtins/amp-ad.md

 </amp-ad>
 ```

-#### No Ad available
+#### No ad available

-- `amp-ad` supports a child element with the `fallback` attribute.
+`amp-ad` supports a child element with the `fallback` attribute.
 If supported by the ad network, this element is shown if no ad is available for this slot.

 ```html
 <amp-ad width=300 height=250
     type="foo">